infinum/Retromock/SPECIFICATION.md

 ```

 #### `@MockResponse`
-Use this annotation to specify parameters to define a mocked response.
+Use this annotation to specify parameters for defining a mocked response.

-If annotation is not present mocked response would be `200 OK` with empty body and no headers.
+If annotation is not present mocked response defaults to `200 OK` with an empty body and no headers.

 Parameters and default values:
  - `code` - `200`